 Regular exercise is good for your dog.
 A long walk, a good jog, a game of fetch or some time on the agility course is always great fun and healthy for mind and body; yours and your dog’s.
 Plus, your dog burns calories while exercising and will be more apt to eat come dinner time.

 Feed in a Safe Place

 If you regularly feed your dog in a busy place, such as the kitchen while the family’s meals are being prepared, your dog may not be able to concentrate on his food.
 Puppies especially are easily distracted.
-It’s much better for your dog to feed him in quiet, safe place.
+It’s much better for your dog to feed him in a quiet, safe place.
 If you have a crate for your dog, that can work.
 Place his food in the back of his crate and have him eat there.

 Feed Twice a Day on a Schedule

 Dogs are creatures of habit and thrive on a schedule.
 Feed your dog two meals a day, morning and evening, and as much as possible with your busy routine try to keep to that schedule.
-This will help your dog develop an anticipation for his meals.
+This will help your dog develop anticipation for his meals.
 Do not free-feed, leaving food out all day.